10 Must-Have LMS Features for Any Employee Training Program

 What to Do Before Implementing an Employee Training Program

-Whether you’re looking to make the switch from in-person training to online, or are looking to set up your first employee training program, here are some must-have features when it comes to your LMS.
+Whether you’re looking to make the switch from in-person training to online or are looking to set up your first employee training program, here are some must-have features when it comes to your LMS.

 1. Content Library

-You can’t have an employee training program without content, so you should evaluate the LMS’s course library first.
-You want to give your employees the breadth and scope of training they need, so look for an LMS that offers courses on hard skills like software and industry-specific training, soft skills like leadership and communication, compliance training and employee onboarding.
-The LMS should also offer courses in high-demand skills as well, like coding, innovation and design thinking, and diversity and inclusion management.
+You can’t have an employee training program without content, so evaluate the LMS’s course library first.
+To give your employees the breadth and scope of training they need, look for an LMS that offers courses on:

 2. Custom Content